openshift/training/beta-3-setup.md

     ruby-example-3-6n19x   10.1.0.27   ruby-example ...
 Running 2 minutes
     ruby-example-3-pfga3   10.1.0.26   ruby-example ...
 Running 18 minutes
     ruby-example-3-tzt0z   10.1.0.28   ruby-example ...
 Running About a minute

+You will also notice that these pods were distributed across our two nodes "east" and "west".
+Cool!

 Now start another build, wait a moment or two for your build to start.